xboudsady/maximo-queries/readme.md

             THEN 'Wasps'
         WHEN dbo.workorder.[description]
 LIKE '%bee%'
             THEN 'Unique Bug'
         WHEN dbo.workorder.[description]
+LIKE '%moth%'
+            THEN 'Unique Bug'
+        WHEN dbo.workorder.[description]
 LIKE '%fish%'
             THEN 'Unique Bug'
         WHEN dbo.workorder.[description]
+LIKE '%gnat%'
+            THEN 'Unique Bug'
+        WHEN dbo.workorder.[description]
 LIKE '%earwig%'
             THEN 'Unique Bug'
         WHEN dbo.workorder.[description]
 LIKE '%mosqui%'
+            THEN 'Unique Bug'
+        WHEN dbo.workorder.[description]
+LIKE '%tick%'
             THEN 'Unique Bug'
         WHEN dbo.workorder.[description]
 LIKE '%yellow%'
             THEN 'Wasps'